Your Career in the Medical Field Starts at NJIT

-If you have done exceptionally well in high school, you may consider applying for an accelerated program.
+If you have done exceptionally well in high school, you may consider applying for an accelerated pre-health program.
 Three years of study will be at NJIT, where you must fulfill all University and Honors College requirements.
 The remaining years of the program will be spent at the professional school.

 Medical and Dental programs require four years beyond the three years at NJIT.
 The Bachelor's/M.D. program with St. George's University involves three years at NJIT, two years of study in Grenada (Caribbean Islands), then two years at St. Michael's Medical Center adjoining NJIT in Newark.
 The DPT program requires 3 years beyond NJIT.

 These programs are highly competitive.
 Students who are admitted to the Honors College are not necessarily admitted to the accelerated programs.
 Applicants should be prepared to provide evidence that they have attempted to gain insight or knowledge into their chosen profession through, for example, volunteer or research positions or special programs in or out of school.
-In order to pursue any of these accelerated programs you must choose a major from our growing list of available accelerated majors.
-See Accelerated Programs for the complete list.

 Check off the appropriate accelerated program;

-- Write an essay on the exact topic specified on the application; a general essay is not acceptable and will be rejected.
+Write an essay on the exact topic specified on the application; a general essay is not acceptable and will be rejected.
 See Tips For Writing an Honors College Essay.

 When you finish your first year at the medical, dental, or optometry school, you will be awarded a BS or BA from NJIT.
 After successfully completing all of your degree work, you will be awarded an MD, DMD, DPT, OD, or MPH.